graphql-java-generator/graphql-maven-plugin-project/README.md

 ### The tutorials

-Two tutorials are available:
+Two tutorials are available for the Maven plugin:
 * The Client tutorial describes how to use this plugin, when building a GraphQL client.
 It's in the [GraphQL-Forum-Maven-Sample-client subproject](https://github.com/graphql-java-generator/GraphQL-Forum-Maven-Sample/tree/master/GraphQL-Forum-Maven-Sample-client).
 * The Server tutorial describes how to build a GraphQL server in the [GraphQL-Forum-Maven-Sample-server subproject](https://github.com/graphql-java-generator/GraphQL-Forum-Maven-Sample/tree/master/GraphQL-Forum-Maven-Sample-server).

-These tutorials are stored in the [GraphQL-Forum-Maven-Sample](https://github.com/graphql-java-generator/GraphQL-Forum-Maven-Sample)
+The same two tutorials exist for the Gradle plugin:
+* The Client tutorial describes how to use this plugin, when building a GraphQL client.
+It's in the [GraphQL-Forum-Gradle-Tutorial-client](https://github.com/graphql-java-generator/GraphQL-Forum-Gradle-Tutorial-client).
+* The Server tutorial describes how to build a GraphQL server in the [GraphQL-Forum-Gradle-Tutorial-server](https://github.com/graphql-java-generator/GraphQL-Forum-Gradle-Tutorial-server).

 ### The full project documentation